CRÉER UN PROFIL

 SECOND CHOICE

-FOR LIDS: Clear or transparent plastics other than #6.
+FOR LIDS: Clear or transparent plastics other than #3, #6 and #7.

 • Prioritize using rPET plastic.